 Overview of Rhode Island Taxes

 Rhode Island has a progressive state income tax.
 Both the state income and sales tax are near the national average.
-The average property tax payment in Rhode Island is the sixth highest in the country.
+The average property tax payment in Rhode Island is the 10th highest in the country.
 The state does tax Social Security benefits.

 Number of Personal Exemptions